 - Inspect your truck before using it (see pages 31 and 32).
-If it's not working right, or something is broken, report the problem to your supervisor.
+If it's not working correctly, or something is broken, notify your supervisor.
 Don't use the truck. - In an open area, test the brakes and plugging.
 Check at a slow travel speed first, then a faster one.
 Know the distance it takes to stop before you start work.